The Horton-Strahler number of Galton-Watson trees with possibly infinite variance: Framework and tools

-where $\varphi$ is given by (\ref{psi_def}) and where the quotient is equal to $\varphi'(r)$ when $r= s$. \cq \end{remark} As mentioned above, size-biased trees are the local limits of critical Galton-Watson trees conditioned to be large and therefore appear in many results concerning the asymptotic behavior of branching processes: we refer to Lyons, Pemantle \& Peres \cite{LlogLcriteria}, Aldous \& Pitman \cite{aldouspitman98} and Abraham \& Delmas \cite{AD2014} for general results in this vein.
-One key tool involving size-biased $\GW(\mu)$-trees is the so-called \textit{Many-To-One Principle}, which is part of folklore (see e.g.~Duquesne \cite[Equation (24)]{duquesne09} for a proof) and which we use in our article in the following form. \begin{proposition}[Many-To-One Principle] Let $\tau$ be a $\GW(\mu)$-tree and let $\tau_\infty$ be a size-biased $\GW(\mu)$-tree.
-We keep the notations of Definition \ref{IGWdef}.
+where $\varphi(s)=\sum_{k\in\bbN}s^k\mu(k)$ as in (\ref{psi_def}) and where the quotient is equal to $\varphi'(r)$ when $r= s$. \end{remark} As mentioned above, size-biased trees are the local limits of critical Galton--Watson trees conditioned to be large and therefore appear in many results concerning the asymptotic behavior of branching processes: we refer to Lyons, Pemantle \& Peres~\cite{LlogLcriteria}, Aldous \& Pitman~\cite{aldouspitman98} and Abraham \& Delmas~\cite{AD2014} for general results in this vein.
+One key tool involving size-biased $\GW(\mu)$-trees is the so-called \emph{Many-To-One Principle}, which is part of folklore (see e.g.~Duquesne~\cite[Equation (24)]{duquesne09} for a proof) and which we use here in the form below. \begin{proposition}[Many-To-One Principle] Let $\tau$ be a $\GW(\mu)$-tree and let $\tau_\infty$ be a size-biased $\GW(\mu)$-tree.
+We keep the notation of Definition~\ref{IGWdef}.
 Then, for all $n\in \mathbb N$ and for all bounded functions $G_1:\mathbb{T}\times\mathbb{U}\longrightarrow\mathbb{R}$ and $G_2:\mathbb{T}\longrightarrow\mathbb{R}$, it holds that

 \end{proposition}